 With the land purchased, the next step was to acquire the right to flood the land to create Rice Lake.
 The eastern and northern side would be state owned, while the southern and western side of the lake would be privately owned and subdivided.
 Initial plans named this body of water State Park Lake until it was officially dedicated as Rice Lake in honor of Dr. Ora Rice in 1961.

 Whitewater and Rice Lake Today

-Today, Whitewater Lake spans 625 acres and is the largest lake in the area with a depth of 35 feet (Wisconsin DNR 2021).
+Today, Whitewater Lake spans 705 acres and is the largest lake in the area with a depth of 40+ feet (Whitewater & Rice Lake Fun Facts & Figures).
 Whitewater Lake is a great place to fish for panfish, northern pike, largemouth bass, and walleye.

-Rice Lake spans 144 acres with a depth of 10 feet and is adjacent to Whitewater Lake (Wisconsin DNR 2021).
+Rice Lake spans 167 acres with a depth of 11+ feet and is adjacent to Whitewater Lake (Whitewater & Rice Lake Fun Facts & Figures).
 Rice Lake is a great place to fish for panfish, northern pike, and largemouth bass.